 The Notification and Report Form (the Form) that must be submitted to comply with the HSR Act requires the filing party to provide basic information about its US revenues, corporate organisation and certain minority shareholdings of entities engaged in an industry similar to the target's operations on a worldwide basis, and the structure of the transaction, as well as a variety of business documents.
-In particular, the parties are required to submit: all studies, surveys, analyses and reports prepared by or for any officers or directors (of any entity within the filing party) for the purpose of evaluating or analysing the acquisition with respect to market shares, competition, competitors, markets, potential for sales growth or expansion into product or geographic markets.
+In particular, the parties are required to submit all studies, surveys, analyses and reports prepared by or for any officers or directors (of any entity within the filing party) for the purpose of evaluating or analysing the acquisition with respect to market shares, competition, competitors, markets, potential for sales growth or expansion into product or geographic markets.

 The antitrust agencies consider these documents highly relevant to their initial evaluation of the antitrust implications of a transaction.
 The agencies also require submission of certain documents analysing synergies or efficiencies to be achieved in the transaction.
-Private equity and other investment funds making acquisitions must also include certain activities of 'associates' and their portfolios that are not 'controlled' (see the definition of control in question 4) by the acquirer but are engaged in an industry similar to the target's operations.
+Private equity and other investment funds making acquisitions must also include certain activities of 'associates' and portfolio investments that are not 'controlled' (see the definition of control in question 4) by the acquirer but are engaged in an industry similar to the target's operations.
 (Refer to the FTC's website, www.ftc.gov/enforcement/premerger-notification-program.)

-Unlike, for example, the European Union's form CO, completion of the Form does not require any discussion or description of the relevant markets or the competitive conditions in those markets.
-Preparation of the Form can take a number of days to a number of weeks, depending principally on whether the company has submitted a filing in the recent past and on how the company organises its data.
-To facilitate the process, the agencies allow electronic submissions.
+Unlike, for example, the European Union's Form CO, completion of the Form does not require any discussion or description of the relevant markets or the competitive conditions in those markets.
+Preparation of the Form can take a few days to a number of weeks, depending principally on whether the company has submitted a filing in the recent past and on how the company organises its data.

-17 What is the timetable for clearance and can it be speeded up?
+17 What is the statutory timetable for clearance?
+Can it be speeded up?

 As noted, if a transaction is subject to the HSR Act, the closing of the transaction must be delayed for an initial 30-day waiting period (or, in the case of a cash tender offer or a transfer in bankruptcy covered by 11 USC section 363(b), a 15-day period) following the filing of the Form.
 The parties may request that the antitrust agencies terminate the waiting period before it has run its full course, and the agencies may, at their discretion, grant such requests.
-If the agency decides to issue a second request, the applicable waiting period will be extended until the 30th day (or the 10th day in the case of a cash tender offer or a transfer in bankruptcy covered by 11 USC section 363(b)) following substantial compliance with the requests for information and documents arising from the second-phase investigation.
+If the agency decides to issue a request for additional information and documentary material ('second request'), the applicable waiting period will be extended until the 30th day (or the 10th day in the case of a cash tender offer or a transfer in bankruptcy covered by 11 USC section 363(b)) following substantial compliance with the second request.